rks101/resq/README.md

 - no relevance to the venue or conference,
 - conference no longer accepting papers from a specific area,
 - plagiarism (more than 18-20% similarity detected),
-- too obvious Engligh/language issues, etc.
+- too obvious Engligh/languase issues, etc. (Hope you noticed!)

 In Computer Science and related areas, conferences are rated higher and preffered because of rigourous peer reviews with quick feedback, usually notifying within 3-4 months.